 What you carry around with you every waking moment is a "smart device."
 So how does that translate into our professional mobile needs?

-To be smart, your mobile analytics should be capable of learning your routine, know where you go (GPS built in), what you look at regularly in which locations and at what times.
-That way, it can begin to proactively provide your content without you having to even ask for it in first place.
-As I regularly arrive at the office, my usual first task of the morning is to understand our current state of business.
+To be smart, your mobile analytics should be capable of learning your routine, know where you go (GPS built-in), what you look at regularly in which locations, and at what times.
+That way, it can begin to proactively provide your content without you having to even ask for it in the first place.
+For example, as you regularly arrive at your workplace, the usual first task of the morning is to understand our current state of the business.
 Why should I have to schedule that, or sit down and dig up some dashboard to tell me?
 My smart mobile should simply show me a notification, let me know my view has just been refreshed, here is our current state.
 If it's all clear, great, time for coffee.
 But if something isn't right, I can then jump into action right away.
 With this kind of real-time view, you can be connected to your business always.
 Thus, your professional mobile has become more than a method to render conventional dashboards or pie charts.
 It is now smart, suggesting new content without you having to ask.
 It remembers you, what you like to see and when.
 It becomes a real assistant as opposed to a static window into a conventional BI system.

 See a location-aware demo here: